 At ASU, students take classes that fulfill four types of requirements.
-As illustrated in the "Graduation Requirements Venn Diagram" on page 82, some courses can fulfill two or more types of requirements, but other courses fulfill only one requirement.
+As illustrated in the "Graduation Requirements" diagram, page 84, some courses can fulfill two or more types of requirements, but other courses fulfill only one requirement.
 The total semester hours needed to graduate are represented by the largest circle.
 The university minimum is 120 semester hours.
 Some majors, however, require more than 120 semester hours.